By Dr Dave Ong

 Symptoms of contact dermatitis may resemble other serious skin conditions.
 If you are unsure, consult your child’s doctor for a clinical diagnosis.

 When identified, strictly avoid contact with the irritants.
 Wash skin with soap and water thoroughly after exposure.
 If your child has blisters, a cold compress may help relieve the itch and inflammation.
 Seek medical attention if the reaction is severe.

 Heat rash or “prickly heat” occurs often during hot weather and humidity due to sweating and blockage of the sweat glands.
 It may also occur if the baby is overdressed or has a fever.

 Heat rashes appear as little red bumps, similar to small blisters or pimples.
 The skin often feels prickly to the touch and commonly occurs in body creases or on areas where clothing rubs onto the skin, such as the neck, diaper area, armpits, upper back and chest.

-Heat rash is harmless and should clear up in a few days once the child is cooled down.
+Heat rash is harmless and should resolve in a couple of days once the child is cooled down.
 Remove excess clothing and bring your child to an air-conditioned room.
-Placing a cool compress may be helpful.
-There is no need to put anything (including lotion or creams) on the skin, because these may actually make the rash worse by contributing to blockage of the sweat glands.
+A cool compress may help too.
+There is no need to put any topical medications because these may actually make the rash worse by causing the sweat glands be become more blocked.